Christopher Nolan’s Tenet: Best enjoyed on the big screen

 Sadly, the way Tenet explains stuff is clunky, and Nolan’s preference for exposition dialogue still does not impress.
 For a film that is stuffed with some superb action sequences, expository scenes in Tenet instantly pull you out of the experience.

 Speaking of action, it must be said Tenet is one of the best action films in quite a while.
-First, action in Tenet gives off an authentic air that is missing from CGI whirlwinds that most action movies today are.
-Being a Nolan film, there is little to no CGI, and nearly everything you see on the screen was shot as is, and that includes blowing up the actual Boeing 747 in that scene.
+First, action in Tenet gives off an authentic air that is missing from the CGI heavy movies of today.
+Being a Nolan film, there is little to no CGI, and nearly everything you see on the screen was shot as is, and that includes blowing up an actual Boeing 747.
 It might sound wasteful, but it undoubtedly looks great.

 So while Tenet does fall short of perfection due to a lot of exposition and little to no backstory to the major characters, it does what it promises — deliver an enthralling big-screen experience with eye-popping action effects.
 It is a great argument in itself as to why the theatrical experience must survive.